aphp/edsnlp/docs/tutorials/qualifying-entities.md

 ## Conclusion

-The qualifier pipelines limits the number of false positives by detecting linguistic modulations such as negations or speculations.
+The qualifier pipes limits the number of false positives by detecting linguistic modulations such as negations or speculations.
-Go to the [full documentation](/pipelines/qualifiers/overview) for a complete presentation of the different pipelines, their configuration options and validation performance.
+Go to the [full documentation](/pipes/qualifiers/overview) for a complete presentation of the different pipes, their configuration options and validation performance.